 Page 122, Conclusion of Law 11:

-The provisions in this decision and the IS regarding core aggregation programs should not be construed as substantially changing the existing core aggregation program so as to exclude core aggregators from providing billing to their customers.
+The provisions in this decision and the IS regarding core aggregation programs do not substantially change the existing core aggregation program so as to exclude core aggregators from providing billing to their customers.

 Page 124, Conclusion of Law 28:

-SoCalGas and SDG&E may file applications for rate changes based on needed expenditures to cope with customer transfers to core aggregators when 8% of total core volume.
+SoCalGas and SDG&E should be authorized to file applications for rate changes based on needed expenditures to cope with customer transfers to core aggregators when transfers exceed 8% of total core volume.

 Page 126: